tauthethirtythird/io_qp2_rule_kor/readme.md

 The amount of sound effects corresponds to the amount of groups the current round's attack split into (for example 3 sounds corresponds to 4+4+n, or 9~12 attack)
 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

-If 【Volatile Garbage】 is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what inside the parentheses means, sorry if it's unclear.))
+If 【Volatile Garbage】 is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear.))

 ## Others related to attack

 ### Consecutive cancel

-There is a `consecutive cancel` variable, the amount of garbage lines you cancel the amount its added
+There is a `consecutive cancel` variable, the amount of garbage lines cancelled the amount is added
+All Clears add **+5**
+Every 30 seconds without tanking garbage lines **+5**, timer then resets to zero
+When clearing grey tiles (garbage lines) instantly **becomes 0**
 When garbage in queue releases as garbage lines, every line entered through the bottom of the board -3 (lowest is 0)

-When clearing grey blocks (garbage lines) instantly turns into 0
+When an I-Spin clears lines **-2**
+When clearing a Quad **-3**, track the column, if different from both of the previous two times (doesn't repeat tracking, only keep new ones ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear))) then another **-4**
+SZ/JL piece spins clearing lines is the same as I piece clearing Quads, just changed to rotation center column, when both different **-2** (SZ and JL each use the same table)

+Once `consecutive cancel` reaches certain values, the 7-bag order becomes modified, adding extra pieces to every bag:

+ - 20: O piece
+ - 30: random of L/J
+ - 40: random of S/Z
+ - 50: random of L/J
+ - 50: random of T/I
+ - 60: random of S/Z

-This variable is a punishment parameter, the higher it is the more attack you receive, see `received amount calculation` chapter for detail
+Will also shorten received garbage amount ((translation note: not sure what this means)), see `received amount calculation` chapter for detail

 > This system's addition can basically be attributed to the [Mechanical Hearts](https://bilibili.com/opus/997806608970940469) strategy